Short-term Study Abroad Program

 You are here

-Leading a program abroad is a both challenging and rewarding experience!
-Successful international short-term programs are a result of a collaborative effort between the program leader, the Study Abroad office, collegiate units, and departments.
-We find that students choose short-term programs as a way to incorporate study abroad into their curriculum without altering academic, professional, and personal responsibilities during their college career.
+Leading a program abroad is both a challenging and rewarding experience!
+Successful international short-term programs are a result of a collaborative effort between the program leader, International Programs & Services (IPS), collegiate units, and departments.
+We find that students choose short-term programs as a way to incorporate study abroad without altering academic, professional, and personal responsibilities during their college career.

-Our staff will assist you in planning a short-term program abroad.
-We'll discuss and help you with the following:
+Our staff will assist you in planning a short-term program abroad:

 - Selecting a provider/partner for on-site services